earthly/earthly/docs/01-basics/basics.md

     SAVE ARTIFACT build/go-example /go-example AS LOCAL build/go-example

 docker:
-    COPY --artifact +build/go-example .
+    COPY +build/go-example .
     ENTRYPOINT ["/go-example/go-example"]
     SAVE IMAGE go-example:latest
 ```

 You will notice that the recipes look very much like Dockerfiles.
 This is an intentional design decision.
 Existing Dockerfiles can be ported to earthfiles by copy-pasting them over and then tweaking them slightly.
-Compared to Dockerfile syntax, some commands are new (like `SAVE ARTIFACT`), others have additional semantics (like `COPY --artifact`) and other semantics are removed (like `FROM ...
-AS ...`).
+Compared to Dockerfile syntax, some commands are new (like `SAVE ARTIFACT`), others have additional semantics (like `COPY +target/some-artifact`) and other semantics are removed (like `FROM ...
+AS ...` and `COPY --from`).

 All earthfiles start with a base recipe.
 This is the only recipe which does not have an explicit target name - the name is always implied to be `base`.
 All other target implicitly inherit from `base`.
 You can imagine that all recipes start with an implicit `FROM +base`.